Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 | Name | *Optional.* The name of the timer start event.
 This will be displayed on the canvas. |
 | Documentation | *Optional.* A free text description of what the timer start event does. |

-### Form name
+#### Form name

-An optional [form]({% link process-automation/latest/model/forms.md %}) can be used to begin a process.
+An optional [form](../forms.md) can be used to begin a process.
 The form must exist within the same project as the process definition to be selected.
 Select a form from the dropdown, else create a new form using the **+** symbol.

 Once a form has been selected, it can be edited using the **Open Form** symbol.

 #### Mapping type

 The mapping type sets how data is passed between the timer start event and the process.
-There are [five options](%{ link process-automation/latest/model/processes/index.md %}#process-variable-mapping) for how to send this data.
+There are [five options](README.md#process-variable-mapping) for how to send this data.
 The default value is **Send no variables**.

 #### Timer

 A choice of timer must be set for timer start events, based on a **Cycle**, **Date** or **Duration**.

-{% endcapture %}
-{% capture timer %}

 Timer events are used to influence events at specific times, after a set amount of time has passed or at intervals.
 All timer events use the international standard [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) for specifying time formats.